-Pore strips are commonly used to remove blackheads, dirt, and debris from the skin pores and improve their appearance.
-The adhesive in these strips helps clear dead skin cells and make your skin smoother.
-You might have used pore strips for your nose, chin, and forehead – the common spots for blackheads.
-But are they doing more harm than good?
-Keep reading to find out the answer and learn everything about pore strips.
+Pore strips have adhesive and are commonly used to clear dead skin cells and improve skin texture.
+It helps you make your skin smoother.
+You might have used pore strips to remove blackheads, dirt, and debris from the skin pores, especially on your nose, chin, and forehead.
+But have you ever wondered if they are good?
+Are they doing more harm than good?
+Read this article to find out and learn everything about pore strips.

 In This Article

 How Do Pore Strips Work?

 According to Cassandra Bankson, skin care expert and medical aesthetician, “Pore strips are usually made of adhesive applied to the skin, generally on the nose where pores are largest.
 These strips occasionally contain ingredients, such a salicylic acid to help with blemishes and blackheads.
 These strips adhere to the sebaceous filaments and blackheads inside the pores, and pull them out, along with top layers of the dead keratin cells called corneocytes.
 In other words, pore strips exfoliate and extract.”